“It is dangerous to be right in matters on which the established authorities are wrong.”

 - Mary Saves us: Mary Delivers our souls from death; “by Mary’s prayers, she delivers souls from death” (CCC 966)

 It is important to understand that the Catholic Church denies worship of Mary is equal to that of God.
-Yet, due to the supreme elevation of Mary, Catholics all over the world continue to give her an incredible high degree of homage.
+Yet, due to the supreme elevation of Mary, Catholics all over the world continue to give her an incredibly high degree of homage.
 In many cases, they even compare her to God by teaching that she crushed the head of the serpent (Pope Pius IX Ineffabilis Deus), even though the Bible clearly teaches that Jesus was the one who performed that act (Genesis 3:15).
 They teach that Mary’s prayers will deliver us from death (CCC 966), when in fact the Bible states that God alone saves us from death (2 Corinthians 1:10).
 They teach that when we pray to Mary, we are adhering to the plan of the father (CCC 2679), although the Bible tells us to pray to God (2 Corinthians 13:7).
 They teach that she was sinless (Catholic Encyclopedia, Immaculate Conception), but Scripture teaches that Jesus alone committed no sin (1 Peter 2:22).

 None of these teachings are found anywhere in the Bible.
 As a matter of fact, the Bible clearly contradicts them.
 Remember, the Roman Catholic Church teaches that the Catholic Church alone has the authority to interpret and correctly teach Scripture.
 Let that sink in for a second!